30 free things to do in Edinburgh

 The Scottish Parliament Building is located in Scotland's capital.
 It was built to represent the Scots' aspirations for democratic freedom and independence with its impressive exterior and ornate interior.
 The building is home to 129 members of parliament who are elected every five years by a proportional system of representation from six regions of Scotland.

-The Scottish Parliament Building has been open since 2004 and welcomes over 10 million visitors each year.
-You can tour the inside and see the debating chamber or just take a photo outside!
+The Scottish Parliament Building has been open since 2004 and welcomes over 10 million visitors yearly.
+You can tour the inside and see the debating chamber or take a photo outside!

 Princes Street Gardens

 The Princes Street Gardens are a beautifully landscaped public garden in the heart of Edinburgh.
-You can feel like you're walking through rural Scotland, or just relax and enjoy the scenery!
+You can feel like you're walking through rural Scotland or relax and enjoy the scenery!
 The gardens contain many different plants and flowers that bloom throughout the year.
 There are also many stone sculptures to admire as well as water features for you to sit by on a sunny day.
+Princes street garden should be high on your list of places to visit in Edinburgh for free.
+Broughton Street has some amazing independent shops and restaurants not far from Princes Street.

 The Ross Fountain